 If you’ve become addicted to heroin, you’re probably aware of the damage the drug is doing to your life.
 Your addiction may have begun when you experimented with heroin – maybe you snorted it a few times and enjoyed the blissful high it gave you.
 As the drug slowly changed the structure and functioning of your brain, you began to crave the drug, neglecting your other responsibilities at home, work, or school.
 You may find that the high you get from snorting heroin isn’t good enough, so you switch to using needles.
 This produces a better high, but it comes with a number of severe side effects.
 You realize that heroin has taken over your life— you’re now a slave to your addiction.
 There is hope.
 Addiction is a treatable, yet chronic condition.
 It’s time to put down the drugs and put your life back together.

-Cedar Crest Hospital & Residential Treatment Center has helped countless men, women, children, teens, and older adults find the strength within them to get treatment for chemical dependency and mental illness.
+Cedar Crest, a hospital for heroin abuse in Belton, has helped countless men, women, children, teens, and older adults find the strength within them to get treatment for chemical dependency and mental illness.
 Our proven history of success can help you overcome your addiction to heroin and create the life you’ve dreamed of.

 If you’ve been watching your friend or loved one slowly succumb to an addiction to heroin, you’re probably terrified of what the future holds for him or her.
 You know your loved one needs treatment centered around the 12-step model, but you don’t have the slightest idea how to get them the help they so need.
 Here are some tips for gently guiding your loved one into treatment for heroin addiction: